Shoyo Hinata: Concept and creation

 In the one shot of Haikyu!!!, Kageyama was the protagonist and Hinata was his teammate.
 However, in the manga, Furudate chose Hinata as the main character in order to draw a shōnen manga.
-In an interview with Yomiuri Shimbun, Furudate stated that the development of Hinata dropping out of a major game due to his fever was decided early on to show that Hinata could not survive only with his impulses to compete in the nationals.
+In an interview with Yomiuri Shimbun, Furudate stated that the development of Hinata dropping out of a major game due to his fever was decided early on to show that Hinata could not survive only with his impulse to compete in the nationals.
 The author believed that this could convince the reader.
 In addition, on the podcast Haikyu!!
 Karasuno High School Broadcasting Club! podcast, Furudate revealed that Hinata was originally more impetuous than Ryunosuke Tanaka, and also commented that he preferred to give Tanaka that personality.

 His voice actor, Ayumu Murase, commented to Kageyama's actor, Kaito Ishikawa, that when he took on the role of Hinata, he did not have as many job opportunities as he does now, and he worked hard to play it.
 Murase also said that the response after the broadcast of the anime was excellent.
 He was then recognized not only by viewers but also by the people involved in the production, where his number of job proposals increased.